mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 ## Configuration through Your integrations

-Efficiently and securely configure notifications for each application directly in [Your integrations](/developers/panel/app).
-In this documentation, we will explain how to:
+Set up notifications for each application directly in [Your integrations](/developers/panel/app) efficiently and securely.
+In this documentation, we will explain how:
 1. Specify URLs and configure events
 2. Validate the notification source
 3. Simulate receiving the notification